 - A tuition fee for that individualized mentoring and review will be charged.
 The fee could come from a portion of the tuition fee paid by the student to his or her own school for academic credit (depending on the school’s policy) or in addition to the costs for that academic credit.

 Interested students should contact Bill Gaventa.

-- 2012.
-Chicago.
+- 2012 (Chicago).
 Hosted by Catholic Theological Union.
-Videotapes and other resources from this Institute are available at http://bethesdainstitute.org/theology.
 This Third Summer Institute was also endorsed by the Association of Theological Schools and the Association of University Centers on Disabilities, which has continued.
 Other local sponsors included Catholic Theological Union, Chicago Theological Seminary and the Arc of Illinois.

-- 2015.
-Atlanta, Georgia Hosted by the Center for Leadership in Disability, School of Public Health, Georgia State University.
+- 2015 (Atlanta).
+Hosted by the Center for Leadership in Disability, School of Public Health, Georgia State University.

-- 2016.
-Holland, Michigan.
+- 2016 (Holland, MI).
 Hosted by Western Theological Seminary and Hope College.

 - 2017 (Azusa, CA), Hosted by Azusa Pacific University and Fuller Theological Seminary.

 - 2018 (Raleigh).
 The Summer Institute will be held in Raleigh, North Carolina, June 11-14, hosted by Edenton St. United Methodist Church and Duke Divinity School.
 Join the Facebook page to receive announcements about planning.